codersMom/angular100-labs-2020-06-22/Ch09-Routing/1routing/README.md

    Remember that the convention is to have all @angular imports first, then a blank line, then all of the files we create and modify.

-12. Open the browser for testing.
-Load the following URL and you should see the Welcome page.
+12. If not already open, open the browser to the following URL and you should see the Welcome page.

     ```http://localhost:3333/```